Cosine Distance Matrix¶

 The cosine distance matrix algorithm accepts the input described below.

-as a parameter to the methods that provide input for your algorithm.
+Pass the Input ID as a parameter to the methods that provide input for your algorithm.

 For more details, see Algorithms.